9A4AM/Auto-filling-HAB/README.md

 # Auto-filling-HAB
-Project for auto filling HAB with ESP32 (Bluetooth) and Android
+Project for auto filling HAB with ESP32 (Bluetooth), HX711 with 1kg loadcell and Android app.